Parish Ministry Groups

 COFFEE HOUR: Volunteer to provide food and set-up/clean-up help for Sunday morning coffee hour each week.

 CHRISTMAS FESTIVAL: This popular even is held the first Saturday in December to raise funds to support St. John’s and to promote fellowship within the parish and the wider community.
 Parishioners make crafts, serve homemade lunches, and offer goods and services for auction and for sale.
-The choir sings carols during the festival, and there are activities for children.
 The festival is publicized in the Greater Hartford area and open to the public.

 SPRING FOOD FLING & AUCTION: The auction is a fun social event featuring food, drinks, live music and food-related items that attendees can bid on through silent and live auctions.
 Auction items range from delicious cookies and cakes to summer garden parties or theme dinners to be scheduled at a later date.

 Stewardship, Budget & Investment